ministryofjustice/dps-gradle-spring-boot/README.md

 ### Additional Suppressions

-If you are using this plugin and need to additional suppressions for vulnerabilities introduced by your dependencies then you can specify additional suppression xmls in your Gradle build file:
+If you are using this plugin and need additional suppressions for vulnerabilities introduced by your dependencies then you can specify additional suppression xmls in your Gradle build file:
 ```
 dependencyCheck {
   suppressionFiles.add("<your-suppresion-file>.xml")